AndreLeBlanc/deaddrops/meta/dagbok/Ali.md

 ##### Torsdag

-Online group meeting to discuss stuff (ie web upload/download) (2 hours)
+Online group meeting to discuss stuff (ie architecture) (2 hours)

 ##### Fredag

-Had a brief look at the concepts of web upload and download in regards to Golang.
+Had a brief look at the concepts of web server upload and download in regards to Golang.
 (2 hours)

 ## Vecka 18